riversteve/goweb/README.md

-# API
+# GOWEB

-API is a Go binary for web API calls interacting with a local SQLite Database.
+GOWEB is a Go binary for web API calls interacting with a local SQLite Database.

 ## Installation